AMSAT-ZL/KiwiSAT.org.nz/src/posts/KiwiSAT-at-Conference-2021.md

 ---
 title: KiwiSAT Meeting at the 2021 NZART Conference
 description: Attendees gathered to discuss a project plan for getting KiwiSAT in orbit.
-What is the Value Proposition of KiwiSAT and what is necessary to get it ready for launch.
+What is the Value Proposition of KiwiSAT and what is necessary to get it ready for launch?
 A proposed schedule was presented.
 date: 2021-06-06
 author: Douglas Birt ZL1BFS
 tags: